Eufillin, 24 mg/ml 5 ml 10 pcs

 Overdose

-In case of overdose facial hyperemia, insomnia, motor agitation, anxiety, photophobia, anorexia, diarrhea, nausea, vomiting, epigastric pain, gastrointestinal bleeding, tachycardia, ventricular arrhythmias, tremor, generalized convulsions, hyperventilation, a sharp decrease in blood pressure are observed.
-Severe poisoning may cause epileptoid seizures (especially in children without any precursors), hypoxia, metabolic acidosis, hyperglycemia, hypokalemia, skeletal muscle necrosis, confusion, renal failure with myoglobinuria.
+In case of overdose, facial skin flushing, insomnia, motor agitation, anxiety, photophobia, anorexia, diarrhea, nausea, vomiting, pain in the epigastric region, gastrointestinal bleeding, tachycardia, ventricular arrhythmias, tremor, generalized convulsions, hyperventilation, and a sharp decrease in blood pressure are observed.
+In severe poisoning, epileptoid seizures may develop (especially in children without any warning signs), hypoxia, metabolic acidosis, hyperglycemia, hypokalemia, skeletal muscle necrosis, confusion, renal failure with myoglobinuria.

-The treatment of overdose depends on the clinical picture and includes discontinuation of the drug, stimulation of its elimination from the body (forced diuresis, hemosorption, plasma sorption, hemodialysis, peritoneal dialysis) and prescription of symptomatic measures.
-Diazepam (in injections) is used to relieve seizures.
+Treatment of overdose depends on the clinical picture and includes drug withdrawal, stimulation of its removal from the body (forced diuresis, hemosorption, plasma sorption, hemodialysis, peritoneal dialysis) and the prescription of symptomatic drugs.
+Diazepam (by injection) is used to relieve seizures.
 Barbiturates should not be used.
-Hemodialysis is recommended in severe intoxication (eufillin content over 50 g/l).
+In case of severe intoxication (eufillin content more than 50 g/l), hemodialysis is recommended.

 ---|---|